 Additionally, the zoning code dictates which zoning districts are allowed to have signs, but “works of art with no commercial message” are exempted from zoning code regulations.
-This means murals, without a commercial message, are allowed in all zoning districts and aren’t subject to size restrictions.
+This means murals are allowed in all zoning districts and aren’t subject to size restrictions.

 Murals meeting the following requirements won’t need a sign permit:

 The mural doesn't have a business name

 The mural doesn't have a business logo